NIAENGD/AI_Agent/README.md

 ## Requirements
 - Windows 10/11
 - Python 3.10+
 - Tesseract OCR installed locally (https://github.com/tesseract-ocr/tesseract).
-Note the installation path (e.g., `C:\Program Files\Tesseract-OCR\tesseract.exe`).
+Note the installation path (e.g., `C:\\Program Files\\Tesseract-OCR\\tesseract.exe`).
 - Dependencies listed in `requirements.txt`.

-### One-file Windows setup (.bat)
+### One-file Windows setup (`agent.bat`)
-Use the included `windows_setup.bat` file to handle setup, updates, and running the app.
-The script installs everything into the project folder so the entire runtime stays self-contained:
+Download **only** `agent.bat` to the folder where you want the app to live, then double-click it (or run it from `cmd`).
+Everything happens automatically in subfolders next to the script—no prompts or extra tools required:

 - Private Python runtime at `.\\.python`.
 - Virtual environment and dependencies in `.venv`.
-- Tesseract OCR installed under `.\\.tesseract` and automatically used by the app if present.
+- Local Tesseract OCR install at `.\\.tesseract` (a system Tesseract install is reused if already present).

-Workflow:
-1. For automatic updates, put **only** `windows_setup.bat` into an empty folder and run it.
-The script will clone the latest project into that folder.
-If you already cloned the repo with Git, place the script in the repository root (next to `app/` and `requirements.txt`).
-2. Double-click the file or run it from `cmd` with `windows_setup.bat`.
-3. Choose from the menu:
-   - **Create or refresh virtual environment**: sets up `.venv` with the correct Python interpreter.
-   - **Install/Update Python dependencies**: installs from `requirements.txt` inside `.venv`.
-   - **Update project from Git (pull)**: grabs the latest code if Git is available.
-   - **Run AI Agent**: activates `.venv` (installing dependencies if missing) and launches `app\main.py`.
-   - **Full setup (venv + deps + run)**: performs install steps and starts the app in one go.
-   - **Clean __pycache__ folders**: removes Python bytecode caches.

-The script installs its own Python runtime and Tesseract locally, so no system-wide tools are required.
-Git is only needed for the "Update project" option.
-After the app launches, it automatically prefers the bundled `.tesseract\\tesseract.exe`; you can still use **Settings** to override the executable path if needed.
+- Project source checked out in `ai_agent\\source`.

+Behavior:
+1. **First run**: downloads the latest code (via Git if available, otherwise a zip), installs Python, creates the virtual environment, installs dependencies, provisions Tesseract, and launches the app.
+2. **Subsequent runs**: checks for updates first.
+If new code is found, it updates the source, refreshes the launcher if needed, restarts itself, revalidates dependencies, and then opens the app so you always use the newest version.

+Everything stays self-contained in the folder beside `agent.bat`, making the launcher the only entry point you need.

 ### Manual install (without the .bat helper)
 Install dependencies: